Maggie Pierce (soccer): Carolina Ascent

 USL Super League club Carolina Ascent announced on July 15, 2025, that Pierce had signed with the club, returning to her home state.
 She had made six appearances that summer for the Ascent's USL W League side.
+Pierce made her Super League debut on October 30, 2025, coming on as a substitute in a 2–1 victory over the Spokane Zephyr.

+Return to Shelbourne

+On December 23, 2025, Pierce announced that should would return to Shelbourne for her third professional season in 2026.
+She again took on a starting role as a defender and central midfielder, and raised her second cup playing every minute in the Shelbourne victory in the Avenir Sports All Island Cup (a competition featuring teams from the League of Ireland Premier League and the Premier League of Northern Ireland).

+She also started and played the entire match as Shelbourne hosted her former college team, UNC, in a friendly at Tolka Park in Dublin.

 International career

 Pierce trained with the United States under-17 team in 2017, appearing in a friendly against England.